pwarren97/stock_trading_tools/get_data/layout.md

 [ root ]
-conf.py
+get_data/
+  Base directory of the whole program.
+Start with python get_data or the get_data.sh file. conf.py
     All configuration information should be defined here.
   __main__.py
     File is what gets run when you pass get_data/ to python.

 [ sources/ Directory ]
-sources/
+get_data/sources/
   The sources folders contains a python file for each source you can download information from.

   iex.py